ssarkisy/Delta-Theory/README.md

-## Obsidian Setup

-This vault is designed to work out‑of‑the‑box in Obsidian (no required plugins).

-1) Install Obsidian (local‑first): `https://obsidian.md`
-2) Open repository as the vault folder.
-3) Recommended core features:
-   - Graph view for navigating S/V/A links
-   - Backlinks pane for recursive traceability
-   - File explorer for the dot‑decimal structure

-Notes use YAML fields (`type`, `tags`, optional `polarity`) and internal wikilinks.
-Unique IDs are not required; avoid custom plugins to keep the kernel portable.

 ## What is Delta Theory?

 Delta Theory is a universal framework for understanding **how systems evolve** — in physics, software, cognition, ecosystems, and beyond.